 It’s nevertheless allowed to backport fixes for other bugs if their safety can be easily proved.
 For example, documentation fixes, debug log message typo corrections, test only changes, patches that enhance test coverage, configuration file content fixes can apply to all supported branches.
 For those types of backports, stable maintainers will decide on case by case basis.

-Some patches may get exception from this last rule.
+Some patches may get exception from rule 4 above.
 These are patches that do not touch production code, like test-only patches, or tox.ini changes that fix major gate breakage, etc.; or security patches that should not take much time to merge once the patches are published.
 In those cases, stable patches may be pushed into gate without waiting for all consequent branches to be fixed.

 In case review process reveals issues in the master patch which require rework after stable patches are merged, it’s expected that additional changes are merged into stable branches to avoid unneeded difference between branches.
 So use the exception with due care.